mtsmn/IoT/gateways/iotgw.md

 1. [Login to the Bluemix console ![External link icon](../../../icons/launch-glyph.svg)](https://console.ng.bluemix.net/).
 2. Create the [Internet of Things Platform Service](https://console.bluemix.net/docs/services/IoT/index.html) in Bluemix and [note the `API Key` and the `API Token`](https://console.bluemix.net/docs/services/IoT/platform_authorization.html#connecting-applications).
 This information is required to create a gateway type and to register a gateway.
 3. [Create a gateway type](https://console.bluemix.net/docs/services/IoT/gateways/dashboard.html), for example, *myGWType* in your Watson IoT organization and [register an instance of the gateway](https://console.bluemix.net/docs/services/IoT/gateways/dashboard.html), for example, *myGWId*.
 Make a note of the *Gateway Token* for the registered gateway.
-4. Create a package binding with the Watson IoT Platform Gateway package by using the following example command:
+4. Create a package binding with the IoT gateway package by using the following example command:
    ```
    wsk package bind /watson/iotgw myGW -p org myorg -p gatewayTypeId myGWType -p gatewayId myGWId -p gatewayToken myGWToken
    ```